-The Healthy Banana Muffin this Nutritionist Swears By
+The Healthy Banana Muffin Recipe This Nutritionist Swears By

 Dietitian and plant-based diet specialist Cynthia Sass shares her personal banana dark chocolate muffin recipe, why it's healthy and what to eat with it for a nutritious start to your day.